jfhbrook/susitna/README.md

 The editor is what's in charge of taking lines from the Translator and updating a `Program` accordingly.
 Its interface is similar to a dictionary.

+The Command module will be in charge of initializing the Program, so either Command will delegate to Editor or Editor will delegate to Command.

 ### Recreator

-Suppose that, when I edit a `Program`, I'm *not* saving the original source code along with the IR.
-This means I'll need a component which can take IR and convert it *back* to valud source code.
+In many BASICS (and in mine), you *don't* save the original source when converting to an IR.
+This means that I'd need to be able to convert the IR *back* to vaild source code.
+WIC&I calls this recreating.

-My current feeling is that I should implement a recreator, because I'd like to put formatting concerns to bed - similar to go.
-There are some challenges here, but I think with good testing it should give me auto-formatting almost for free.
+As a consequence, the IR will include no-op bytecodes which are *only* necessary for recreating the source.
+The most obvious example is `REM`s, but another example is parentheses.

+A nice bonus is that my recreator is effectively also the standard formatter, when combined with parsing.

 ### Program

 A `Program` is the core abstraction for storing IR.
-As mentioned, IR is in a flat array, which includes field lengths before each encoded line.
+As mentioned, the base IR is in a flat array, which includes field lengths before each encoded line.

-But note that `Program` *also* owns storing variables.
-This means it maintains some sense of an `Environment` internally.
+But there are actually lots of other arrays and hashes in the Program.

+The most obvious case is variable values.
+These would be stored in arrays where indexes are inserted into the bytecode by the pre-run procedure.
+Note that, because types are manifest, each type of variable can be stored in a separate collection.

+But it also has lookups that let you recreate fromm the bytecode.
+For example, variable *names* are also stored in arrays.
+Depending on architecture, source line numbers may also be stored in separate arrays as well.

+Finally, the Program contains objects specifying the positions and structures of blocks - think for loops, while loops, multi-line ifs, etc. In the case of for loops, these objects include the start and end lines (easy jumping) and the names/values of their "controlled variables" (i, j, k etc).

+All of that said, function/subroutine variable values are likely to be held on the stack.

 #### Cursor